duncan-bayne/toy-robot/README.md

 ### supported operating systems

 toy-robot *should* install on pretty much any recent UNIX or UNIX-like operating system, and Microsoft Windows.
-I've tested it on 64-bit Linux Mint 17.2 (Rafaela).
+I've tested it on 64-bit Linux Mint 17.3 (Rosa).

 ### running